 The joint stock company and the limited liability company in Hungary

-Thelimited liability company in Hungary (kft.) is suited for small and medium sized businesses.
-Shareholders bear limited liability, according to the amount invested in the capital of the company.
-This legal entity requires lower incorporation costs and a minimum share capital of 3 million HUF.
-Contributions can also be made in kind.
+The limited liability company in Hungary (kft.) is suited for small and medium sized businesses.
+Shareholders bear limited liability according to the amount invested in the capital of the company.
+This legal entity is subject to lower incorporation costs and a minimum share capital of HUF 3 million.

-Depending on the types of business you perform in Hungary, you will need to obtain certain permits and licenses form the relevant authorities.
+Depending on the types of business you perform in Hungary, you will need to obtain certain permits and licenses from the relevant authorities.
 Our experts can help you obtain these permits and can also assist you throughout the entire company registration procedure in Hungary.

 Hungarian partnerships and sole proprietorships